sshyran/owntracks-electron-hardware/README.md

 Saved firmware to: owntracks.bin
 ```

-Then flash the resulting firmware file (e.g. `electron_firmware_1460118436052.bin`) to your Electron using one of the following ([documentation](https://docs.particle.io/guide/tools-and-features/cli/core/#flashing-over-serial-for-the-electron):
+Then flash the resulting firmware file (i.e. `owntracks.bin`) to your Electron using one of the following ([documentation](https://docs.particle.io/guide/tools-and-features/cli/core/#flashing-over-serial-for-the-electron):

 ```
 $ particle flash --usb owntracks.bin